swiftlang/swift-evolution/proposals/NNNN-custom-isolation-checking-for-serialexecutor.md

 protocol SerialExecutor: Executor {
   // ...

-  /// Invoked as last-resort when the swift concurrency runtime is performing an isolation
+  /// Invoked as last resort when the Swift concurrency runtime is performing an isolation
-  /// assertion, and could not confirm that the current execution context belongs to this
+  /// assertion and could not confirm that the current execution context belongs to the
-  /// "expected" executor.
+  /// expected executor.
   ///
   /// This function MUST crash the program with a fatal error if it is unable
-  /// to prove that the calling context can be safely assumed to be the same isolation
+  /// to prove that this thread can currently be safely treated as isolated
-  /// context as represented by this ``SerialExecutor``.
+  /// to this ``SerialExecutor``.
+That is, if a synchronous function calls
+  /// this method, and the method does not crash with a fatal error,
+  /// then the execution of the entire function must be well-ordered
+  /// with any other job enqueued on this executor, as if it were part of
+  /// a job itself.
   ///
   /// A default implementation is provided that unconditionally causes a fatal error. func checkIsolation()